Geometrical Meaning of R-matrix Action for Quantum Groups at Roots of 1

 Here $ {\Cal R}_{12}, {\Cal R}_{13}, {\Cal R}_{23} $ are the automorphisms of $ H \otimes H \otimes H $ defined by $ \, {\Cal R}_{12} = {\Cal R} \otimes {\hbox{\rm id}} \, $, $ \, {\Cal R}_{23} = {\hbox{\rm id}} \otimes {\Cal R} \, $, $ \, {\Cal R}_{13} = (\sigma \otimes {\hbox{\rm id}}) \smallcirc ({\hbox{\rm id}} \otimes {\Cal R}) \smallcirc (\sigma \otimes {\hbox{\rm id}}) \, $. $ \square $ \endproclaim

 7pt

 It follows from this definition that $ {\Cal R} $ satisfies the Yang-Baxter equation in $ End(H^{\otimes 3}) $:

-Furthermore, it is clear that if $ (H,R) $ is quasitriangular, then $ \big( H, {\hbox{\rm Ad}}(R) \big) $ is autoquasitriangular.
-Again from [Re] we resume another definition (but notice that, because of later convenience, the present definition is slightly different from the original one in [Re]).
+which yields a braid group action on tensor powers of $ H $.
+Furthermore, it is clear that if $ (H,R) $ is quasitriangular, then $ \big( H, {\hbox{\rm Ad}}(R) \big) $ is braided.
+Again from [Re] we resume another definition (slightly modified indeed).

 7pt

 \proclaim {Definition 1.4} (cf. [Re], Definition 3) Let $ H $ be a Hopf algebra, let $ \rcalzero $ be an algebra automorphism of $ H \otimes H $ and $ \runo \in H \otimes H $ an invertible element such that